bpi-codehunterz-world/install-to-sata-or-usb/README.md

 <b style="color:red;">**How to move ROOTFS in rasbian to SATA HDD and BOOT from SDCARD with mounting SATA HDD as ROOTFS**</b>

-[color="red"]GERMAN: Für die deutsche Anleitung, lies die im Docs-Ordner sich befindene LIESMICH.md Datei![/color]
+GERMAN: Für die deutsche Anleitung, lies die im Docs-Ordner sich befindene LIESMICH.md Datei!
 ENGLISCH: The Whole README is saved in the Docs-folder too!

 To move the root filesystem in Raspbian or Armbian to a SATA-HDD/SSD/NVMe or USB-Stick and boot from an SD card while mounting the SATA HDD as the root filesystem, follow these steps: